CodeAIx-site/.github/profile/README.md

 ## Overview

 The CodeAIx platform is a solution designed to cater to the modern developer's needs.
 It is divided into two distinct models: CodeAIx and CodeAIx+.
-Each model has been meticulously crafted to serve different aspects of the software development lifecycle.
+Each model has been crafted to serve different aspects of the software development lifecycle.
 While CodeAIx is primarily focused on fast and efficient code execution, CodeAIx+ takes a deeper dive into code analysis, quality assessment, and debugging.

 ## Architecture
 ```mermaid